utmapp/cydia-repo/assets/com.utmapp.UTM/description.md

 * When uninstalling, VMs are not automatically deleted.
 Make sure to delete unused VMs before uninstalling.
 * Some poorly written jailbreak tweaks cause iOS to go into a reboot loop if you run out of storage (regardless if UTM is installed or not).
 To be safe, make sure you never allocate more storage to a VM than the amount of free space you have.
+* Settings do not currently work.
+This will be fixed in a future version.